Innovations in Education, CDS Faculty Deploys AI Tutor

 Gold emphasized the importance of crafting an experience that students would choose over the standard ChatGPT.
 The new system offered three key advantages: First, it utilized the more advanced GPT-4, which was not available for free to students.
 Second, students were reassured by the fact that the system was provided with solutions, which alleviated concerns about unreliable or “hallucinated” responses.
 Third, the course-approved interaction was perceived as more legitimate and conducive to learning, unlike the direct use of ChatGPT, which many students felt was less appropriate for their educational needs.

-Throughout the semester, Gold recorded interactions and anonymously logged and coded seventeen attributes, including helpfulness and the extent of answer leakage.
+Throughout the semester, Gold recorded interactions and anonymously logged and coded 17 attributes, including helpfulness and the extent of answer leakage.
 Surveys were also deployed to better understand students’ perceptions and use cases.

 The average student rating of helpfulness was 4.0/5, comparable to the helpfulness of 4.2/5 for teaching assistant office hours.
-Some AI tutor tasks that the majority of students rated “Very Helpful” included clarifying what questions are asking, answering questions about Python syntax, and describing general programming approaches.
-Students rated as “Moderately Helpful” its ability to help debug or provide programming examples.
+Some AI tutor tasks that the majority of students rated “very helpful” included clarifying what questions were asking, answering questions about Python syntax, and describing general programming approaches.
+Students rated its ability to help debug or provide programming examples as “moderately helpful.”

 “I think there was a general feeling at the conference that this was addressing an important problem,” Gold said.
 “Students need programming homework in some form to get the practice they need to achieve mastery, and large language models are short-circuiting that.
 The idea that we could turn AI assistance from a bug in the process to a feature is very attractive.”